Sex is One of the Problems with Modern Government Or, Think of a Sunset Clause as a Condom;

-Captain C B Sullenberger, III and his crew of US Airways Flight 1549 are admired through the whole civilized world for their controlled crash-landing on the Hudson River.
+Captain C B Sullenberger and his crew of US Airways Flight 1549 are admired through the whole civilized world for their controlled crash-landing on the Hudson River.
 Their skill, professionalism and humanity make them authentic heroes.
 It could have gone the way of Air France 447 with no survivors.

 Captain Sullenberger and crew, and this Harry Markopolos, are good decent people doing the right thing at the right time.
 They deserve accolades and they’re not alone.
 The world is peopled with competent honest champions.
 People trying to do the right thing are often bulldozed, silenced or ignored by governments or private institutions.
 Harry Markopolos exposed Madoff’s billion dollar ponzi scheme, put himself in harm’s way, and for a myriad of reasons, the SEC did nothing.

 Just as the SEC was established to stop confidence intrigues, in this same sense, the CIA was created to prevent another Pearl Harbor.
 In a world with any common sense left in it, the weeks following 9/11 it should have been dismantled.
-Despite its huge budgets, it succeeded in doing little against Al-Qaeda, the Taliban or Saudi’s export of radical Islamists for fear of the Wahhabi Islamic minority inside their own borders.
+Despite its huge budgets, it succeeded in doing little against Al-Qaeda, the Taliban or Saudi Arabia’s Wahhabi Islamic minority exporting terror globally.
 Through two decades of CIA’s support of the Mujahideen in Afghanistan, it help create, coordinate and spread global Islamic extremism with the help of the Saudis and the Pakistanis.
 It would have been nice to nip that one early.
 But no, the government is often shortsighted in these types of issues.
 For instance, in August of 1978, by which time strikes and demonstrations had virtually paralyzed Iran, the CIA issued a 60 page analysis of “Iran in the 80s” in which it concluded: “Iran is not in a revolutionary or even ‘pre-revolutionary’ situation.
-The Rise of Globalization, pg 243.
+The Rise of Globalization, page 243.
 The Shah’s regime fell on January 16, 1979.

 The Federal Reserve System was created in 1913 to prevent a ruinous event like The Great Depression.
 Sometime after 1929, it should have ceased to exist.
 Instead, for the last 70 years it has grown exponentially.
 It has unthinkingly expanded the money supply and extended cheap credit.
 Not once in the last 30 years has it significantly contracted the money supply.
 If you’re going to do nothing and leave everything unregulated, why have a Federal Reserve System at all?

 The way of the federal and state agencies is existential bankruptcy.
 They cannot be dynamic and creative except in their first fleeting moments.
 They – every last one of them – should have sunset clauses.
-Every agency should come up for review every 8 to 10 years.
+Every agency should come up for review every 8 to 10 years including public education.

 In recent years, consolidated federal financial audits in the G8 and other industrialized nations have been revealing high percentages of missing taxpayers money, even gold bullion.
 For governments, economic failure or success, has little to do with its overall survival.
 In times of boom, governments expand.
 In times of bust, governments expand.
 Why watch the dime?